 The federal government makes every effort to capture the family's financial situation using the Free Application for Federal Student Aid (FAFSA®); however, some families may be experiencing a hardship or unusual circumstance which is not reflected on the FAFSA.
 The Financial Aid Office will review these circumstances on a case-by-case basis to determine if it changes the student's eligibility for aid.

-Please follow all directions on the 21-22 Special Circumstance Appeal Form or the 22-23 Special Circumstances Appeal Form and submit all required documents it describes to the Financial Aid Office for consideration.
+Please follow all directions on the 22-23 Special Circumstances Appeal Form (for Fall 2022 and Spring 2023 terms) or 2023-2024 Special Circumstances Appeal Form (for Fall 2023 and Spring 2024 terms) and submit all required documents it describes to the Financial Aid Office for consideration.
 Submitting this form does not guarantee an increase in financial aid, however.

 Circumstances which do not warrant a review include unusual credit card debt, high living expenses, or refusal to pay for college.

 If a student is considered dependent based on the criteria on the FAFSA, the student is required to provide parental information.
 In certain extreme situations, the student can appeal this with the Financial Aid Office.
 The student will need to meet with a Financial Aid Administrator, provide a letter of appeal, and provide supporting documentation such as letters from professionals aware of the situation.

 In these very limited cases, an otherwise dependent student may be able to submit the FAFSA without parental information due to special circumstances, including:

 The following are situations, in and of themselves, would not be considered a special circumstance for dependency status appeal: